Skip To Main Content

 Students with an interest in baking and pastries learn basic baking principles and techniques including measurement, ingredient function and baking procedures.
 Students prepare a variety of baked goods and pastries including quick bread, cakes, and fruit desserts while practicing safe and proper use of kitchen equipment (½ year – ½ credit) 9, 10, 11 & 12.

 Students build upon the foundation of Bakeshop 1.
-Focus on new techniques will be introduced through various units including: desserts bars, tarts and pies, yeast breads, enriched doughs and enriched doughs, confections, French Cookies, candies and dessert sauces.
+Focus on new techniques will be introduced through various units including: desserts bars, tarts and pies, yeast breads, enriched doughs, confections, French Cookies, candies and dessert sauces.
 Students will review safety/sanitation, measuring and basic terms.
 Students will be introduced to advanced baking terminology, skills and technique.
 Prerequisite: FFB301 (½ year – ½ credit) 10, 11 & 12.

 In this introduction to the world of cooking, students learn to prepare basic foods including quick bread, dairy, cookies, meats, and salads.
 In cooking labs, students learn about kitchen safety, sanitation, measuring, reading recipes, nutrition, and proper use of kitchen equipment.
 Students explore culinary-related careers (½ year – ½ credit) 9, 10, 11 & 12.